 Day 5: Depart Cusco

-Our last day.
+This is our last day.
 At the scheduled time, our representative will pick you up from your hotel and drive you to Cusco Airport.
-Thank you for traveling with us—have a great flight!
+Thank you for traveling with us.
+Have a great flight!

 Price per person